Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-audience-manager/audience-manager-api-reference.md

 ## signalWithData

-Use this method to send a signal with traits to Audience Manager and get the matching segments returned in a block callback.
-Audience manager sends the UUID in response to an initial signal call.
+This method is used to send a signal with traits to Audience Manager and get the matching segments returned in a block callback.
+Audience Manager sends the UUID in response to an initial signal call.
 The UUID is persisted on local SDK storage and is sent by the SDK to Audience Manager in all subsequent signal requests.

 If you are using the Experience Cloud ID (ECID) Service (formerly MCID), the ECID and other custom identifiers for the same visitor are sent with each signal request.
 The visitor profile that is returned by Audience Manager is saved in SDK local storage and is updated with subsequent signal calls.

 {% hint style="info" %}
-For more information about the UUID and other Audience Manager identifiers, see [Index of IDs in Audience Manager](https://marketing.adobe.com/resources/help/en_US/aam/ids-in-aam.html).
+For more information about the UUID and other Audience Manager identifiers, see the [index of IDs in Audience Manager](https://experienceleague.adobe.com/docs/audience-manager/user-guide/reference/ids-in-aam.html?lang=en).
 {% endhint %}

 {% tabs %}
 {% tab title="Android" %}
-### signalWithData

-This API sends Audience Manager a signal with traits and returns the matching segments for the visitor in a callback.
+The `signalWithData` API sends Audience Manager a signal with traits and returns the matching segments for the visitor in a callback.

 Audience Manager sends the AAM UUID in response in initial signal call.
 The AAM UUID is persisted in `SharedPreferences` and is sent by the SDK in all subsequent signal requests.
 If available, the ECID is also sent in each signal request with the DPID and the DPUUID.
 The visitor profile that Audience Manager returns is saved in `SharedPreferences` and is updated with every signal call.

-When an AdobeCallbackWithError is provided, an AdobeError can be returned in the eventuality of an unexpected error or if the default timeout \(5000ms\) is met before the callback is returned with the visitor profile.
+When an `AdobeCallbackWithError` is provided, an `AdobeError` can be returned in the eventuality of an unexpected error or if the default timeout (5000ms) is met before the callback is returned with the visitor profile.

-#### Syntax
+### Java

+**Syntax**

 ```java
 public static void signalWithData(final Map<String, String> data, final AdobeCallback<Map<String, String>> callback)